timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/index.md

 ## What's candlestick data and OHLCV?
 Candlestick charts are used in the financial sector to visualize the price change of an asset.
-Each candlestick represents a time frame (for example, 1 minute, 5 minutes, 1 hour, or similar) and conveys how the asset's price changed in that time frame.
+Each candlestick represents a time frame (for example, 1 minute, 5 minutes, 1 hour, or similar) and shows how the asset's price changed during that time.

 ![candlestick](https://assets.timescale.com/docs/images/tutorials/intraday-stock-analysis/candlestick_fig.png)